xuankimtran/docs-1/pages/katalon-studio/docs/ios-sample-prj.md

 There are two test cases for different purposes:

-1. **Mexican Coffee Timer** is to start and stop the timer to make the Mexican coffee.
+1. **Mexican Coffee Timer** test case starts and stops the timer for making a Mexican coffee.
 In this example, we run the test case with a real iOS device.

     - Start the `Coffee Timer.ipa` application.
 Here, we use the `sample.Common.startApplication` custom keyword to run the application.
     - Tap **Mexican**.
 We set the timeout for 0 seconds.